 Our law firm handles 3M earplug lawsuits throughout the country.
 This page provides the latest news and updates on the 3M class action lawsuit for victims.

 There is some interesting perspective offered in the comments below from soldiers who are plaintiffs in the 3M earplug lawsuits.
-Our lawyers also provide some good graphs and charts of how these lawsuits are going that we have updated in October 2022 to reflect the latest 3M verdict, failed effort by 3M to hide behind a bankruptcy court, and new settlement talks on Monday, October 3, 2022.
+Our lawyers also provide some good graphs and charts of how these lawsuits are going that we have updated in December 2022 to reflect the latest 3M verdict, failed effort by 3M to hide behind a bankruptcy court, and new settlement talks.

 If you have a potential 3M earplug lawsuit and have not contacted a lawyer, you are making a mistake if you think you want to bring a claim.
 Reach out to us at 800-553-8082 or connect with us online.

 3M Earplug Lawsuit News

 January 21, 2023 Update: This will surprise you if you read our last update.
 The mediators in bankruptcy court report that good faith negotiations are ongoing, and settlement negotiations will occur formally next month.
 They disagree with Judge Rodgers’ assessment that settlement talks will not be fruitful.